 If an overhaul is recommended, the transmission is disassembled, each part is inspected and measured, and worn components are replaced, as well as seals, bearings and bushings.
 Once everything is ready to go, the transmission is then reassembled.

 Depending on whether a new transmission is installed or an older one is overhauled, the process can take anywhere from five to more than 15 hours of labor time.
 And the cost can range from about $1,500 for a rebuilt transmission to more than $6,000 for a factory-new unit.
 Labor rates typically range from $80 to more than $100 per labor hour for an experienced and certified technician.

-For more about transmissions and other auto part information, follow the links on the next page.
+For more about transmissions and other auto part information, follow the links below.

 - Top 10 Everyday Car Technologies that Came from Racing

 - How Car Computers Work